 The easiest way to define accounts receivable financing:

 “Business funding that turns your invoices into cash.”

 How Does Accounts Receivable Financing Work?

 To qualify for accounts receivable financing, you must have outstanding invoices that are due from credit worthy customers.
-Once you have been approved for financing the lender will advance you a percentage of the total value of your invoices.
+Once you have been approved for financing the factoring company will advance you a percentage of the total value of your invoices.
 You can then use this money to pay for expenses, such as inventory or payroll.
 Once your customer pays your invoice, the loan is repaid to the lender plus interest and fees.

 Pros & Cons of Accounts Receivable Financing:

 AR financing, also known as invoice factoring, comes with its pros and cons.